In like a lion, out like a lamb. That’s what they say about the weather in March, and I suspect that’ll hold true this year.

 - Horseradish roots – these can be invasive!
 It’s a good idea to plant them in a very large container sunk into the ground to control their roaming.

-Remember that any veggie sown or transplanted out in March will be happier and give better results under a vented cloche kept in place through May.
+Remember that any veggie sown or transplanted out in March will be happier and give better results under a vented cloche kept in place through mid-April or May.
 Make sure to prevent heat build-up by venting during the day, especially if it’s sunny!
-Also keep the ground moist enough to assist germination.
+Keep the ground moist enough to assist germination.

 - Salad Greens – Spinach, mustards, arugula, Asian greens and cress can be sown directly for baby salad greens.
 They all will want to bolt the moment the sun starts showing some real strength so when you see something harvestable, use it.
-Those greens you started last month under lights are ready to transplant out.
+If you started greens last month under lights they are ready to transplant out.
 Harden them off before you settle them into their outside bed.

 - Carrots, Parsnips & Root Parsley – If you have fine, loose, sandy soil they will probably do fine sown about mid-month.
 If your ground is heavier and holds water I’d wait several weeks until it’s drier and you can rake it out to a nice fluffy consistency without clods.